Experienced Uber and Lyft Lawyers in Atlanta and Savannah

 Who is liable in Uber and Lyft accidents?

 If you’re injured while using public transportation in Atlanta or Savannah, like a bus or a taxi, those vehicles are fully insured and must comply with strict regulations.
 Their drivers are full employees and work for the company or city.
-However, rideshare drivers are not considered employees.
-They’re more like freelancers or independent contractors.
-Uber and Lyft think of themselves more like middlemen—or even matchmakers— who just provide the technology or app to match drivers and passengers.
+However, because ridesharing companies function like matchmakers between drivers and riders, they often try to avoid the accountability and liability that go along with incidents involving their drivers.
 In fact, they continually lobby the government to ensure they are treated as middlemen, as it frees them of the responsibilities that come with having employees, including many of the liabilities of passenger safety.

 This legislation was necessary because in the early years of rideshare, Lyft and Uber’s policies regarding insurance were unclear.
 If there was a collision during a ride, the companies would attempt to deflect responsibility off of them and onto the driver by exploiting loopholes and challenging cases in the courtroom.
-Since then, they have fortunately changed their policies, but if you do suffer injury as a rideshare passenger, you may still encounter difficulty seeking compensation for your losses.
+If you do suffer injury as a rideshare passenger, you may still encounter difficulty seeking compensation for your losses.
 This is where your Georgia car accident attorney can help.

 An overview of Uber and Lyft’s insurance policies